Osterweil, Leon

 • PublicationOpen Access

-This paper describes experiences in using precise definitions of medical processes as the basis for analyses aimed at finding and correcting defects leading to improvements in patient safety.
-The work entails the use of the Little-JIL process definition language for creating the precise definitions, the Propel system for creating precise specifications of process requirements, and the FLAVERS systems for analyzing process definitions.
-The paper describes the details of using these technologies, employing a blood transfusion process as an example.
-Although this work is still ongoing, early experiences suggest that our approach is viable and promising.
-The work has also helped us to learn about the desiderata for process definition and analysis technologies that are intended to be used to engineer methods.
+This paper describes our experiences in defining the processes associated with preparing and administrating chemotherapy and then using those process definitions as the basis for analyses aimed at finding and correcting defects.
+The work is a collaboration between medical professionals from a major regional cancer center and computer science researchers.
+The work uses the Little-JIL language to create precise process definitions, the PROPEL system to specify precise process requirements, and the FLAVERS system to verify that the process definitions adhere to the requirement specifications.
+The paper describes how these technologies were applied to successfully identify defects in the chemotherapy process.
+Although this work is still ongoing, early experiences suggest that this approach can help reduce medical errors and improve patient safety.
+The work has also helped us to learn about the desiderata for process definition and analysis technologies, both of which are expected to be broadly applicable to other domains.

 • PublicationMetadata only